Going to the Parade

 Whether you want to watch the parade with your family, volunteer to assist, or be in the parade itself, you’re invited to participate.

 O’Fallon’s Heritage & Freedom Fest Parade officially kicks off the City’s Independence Day celebration at 9:30 a.m. on July 4th.
-The parade route starts at the corner of Main and Third Streets, continuing north on Main Street to Tom Ginnever Avenue , where it turns east, ending at T.R.
+The parade route starts at the corner of Main Street and Civic Park Drive, continuing north on Main Street to Tom Ginnever Avenue, where it turns east, ending at T.R.
 Hughes Boulevard near the entrance to the festival grounds.
 Spectators are encouraged to arrive early to avoid traffic closures and find a spot along the route.

 When is the parade being held?